-TRICARE Prime.
+• TRICARE Prime.
 TRICARE Prime is a managed care plan.
 Beneficiaries who enroll in this option are assigned to a primary care manager, who is responsible for their routine primary care and for making referrals for specialty care.
-Beneficiaries are eligible to enroll in TRICARE Prime if they either (1) work or live inside a Prime Service Area, which is generally within 40 miles of a DHA medical
+Beneficiaries are eligible to enroll in TRICARE Prime if they either (1) work or live inside a Prime Service Area, which is generally within 40 miles of a DHA medical facility, or (2) live within 100 miles of a primary care manager.26 Active duty service members are automatically enrolled in TRICARE Prime.
+This includes Coast Guard personnel, who may be assigned to and served by a Coast Guard clinic.
+Coast Guard dependents, like other military service dependents, may choose to enroll in Prime or another TRICARE benefit option.

 DHA uses access standards to monitor TRICARE Prime beneficiaries' timely access to appointments and drive times for care obtained at DHA medical facilities and from the network of civilian providers.
 For example, specialty care appointments are to be provided within 28 days, and within a 1-hour drive-time.
 Coast Guard personnel are generally assigned to primary care managers at a Coast Guard clinic or a DHA medical facility, while their dependents may have a DHA or civilian primary care manager.
-DHA's medical facilities have the right of first refusal to see TRICARE Prime beneficiaries residing in Prime Service Areas who are referred for specialty care.
-27 If a DHA medical facility cannot provide the referred specialty care, then the referral is sent to the managed care support contractor for the TRICARE network of civilian providers.
+DHA's medical facilities have the right of first refusal to see TRICARE Prime beneficiaries residing in Prime Service Areas who are referred for specialty care, then the referral is sent to the managed care support contractor for the TRICARE network of civilian providers.